 Figure 7.
 Example of serial decode and analysis of an I2C bus on the 4 Series MSO.

 While you always try to anticipate your bandwidth needs when purchasing a new oscilloscope, sometimes planning for future requirements conflicts with the budget available today.
 The Tektronix 4 Series MSO has you covered with software license-enabled bandwidth upgrades.
 Even if you are using 200 MHz today, you can purchase a bandwidth upgrade up to 1.5 GHz in the future.
 And, the best part is you don’t need to send the instrument anywhere to get the upgrade.
 You simply install the upgrade license on your scope, and you are ready to test in a short amount of time.

-Unfortunately, the only software-enabled bandwidth upgrades available on the Keysight 4000A X-series allow you to go from 350 MHz to 500 MHz.
+Unfortunately, the only software-enabled bandwidth upgrades available on the 4000A X-Series Keysight oscilloscope allow you to go from 350 MHz to 500 MHz.
 Any other bandwidth upgrade must be sent to a Keysight Service Center to be completed, and from the description in the datasheet it sounds like it can be very time consuming.
 There are also additional costs for shipping the unit to the Service Center.
 You don’t need to experience either of these with the Tektronix 4 Series MSO.

-We covered a lot of information in this blog to demonstrate why the Tektronix 4 Series MSO is a much more capable oscilloscope compared to the Keysight 4000A X-Series.
+We covered a lot of information in this blog to demonstrate why the Tektronix 4 Series MSO is a much more capable oscilloscope compared to the 4000A X-Series Keysight oscilloscope.